LightSafer

 Schematic and PCB

-The design is fairly simple and comprises 6 LEDs (three dual colour packages), the PIC, the APDS-9300 light sensor, a 2.5 volt regulator, a programming connector and some capacitors and resistors.
+The design is fairly simple and comprises 6 LEDs (three dual colour packages), the PIC, the TSL2591 light sensor, a programming connector and some capacitors and resistors.

 Warning: this isn't a very pretty schematic!
 Click it to enlarge.